This is a tutorial on how to make decals for cars with free templates.

 *this article contains affiliate links for your convenience, see full disclosures here

 Vinyl – My recommendation is to use Oracal 651 vinyl which is intended for outdoor use.

 Most flat colored (as in non-holographic and non-glitter) vinyl has the same color on the sticky side.
 I would recommend putting vinyl decals on the inside of your car.
-Not all vinyl is weather proof.
-Depending on how long you want this decal to last, you can consider using the decal on the outside if it is for only a month or so.
+Not all vinyl is weatherproof.
+Depending on how long you want this decal to last, you can consider using the decal on the outside if you live in a more moderate climate.

 I also don’t recommend window cling for decals.
 It is really hard to transfer, especially if it is a detailed design.